Ameen-Malik/discord_id_tracker/README.md

 # Discord ID Tracker Bot

-A Discord bot to collect user IDs from a specified channel within a date range and save them to a text file (`user_ids.txt`).
+This is a Discord bot that collects the user IDs of people who have posted messages in a specific channel of your Discord server within a given date range.
+It saves these IDs to a (`user_ids.txt`) text file, which can be used for tracking user engagement or any other purpose.
 ## Setup

 Follow the steps below to set up the bot: